Who are Lone Soldiers?

 New Immigrants

-Approximately 50% of all Lone Soldiers come from Jewish communities worldwide.
+Approximately 50% of all Lone Soldiers enter their IDF service from Jewish communities outside of Israel.

 Israeli Lone Soldiers